GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Pubsub_to_Jdbc.md

 * **password** : The password to use for the JDBC connection.
 You can pass in this value as a string that's encrypted with a Cloud KMS key and then Base64-encoded.
 * **connectionProperties** : The properties string to use for the JDBC connection.
 The string must use the format `[propertyName=property;]*`.
 (Example: unicode=true;characterEncoding=UTF-8).
 * **KMSEncryptionKey** : The Cloud KMS Encryption Key to use to decrypt the username, password, and connection string.
 If a Cloud KMS key is passed in, the username, password, and connection string must all be passed in encrypted.
 (Example: projects/{gcp_project}/locations/{key_region}/keyRings/{key_ring}/cryptoKeys/{kms_key_name}).
 * **disabledAlgorithms** : Comma separated algorithms to disable.
-If this value is set to none, no algorithm is disabled.
+If this value is set to `none`, no algorithm is disabled.
 Use this parameter with caution, because the algorithms disabled by default might have vulnerabilities or performance issues.
 (Example: SSLv3, RC4).
 * **extraFilesToStage** : Comma separated Cloud Storage paths or Secret Manager secrets for files to stage in the worker.
 These files are saved in the /extra_files directory in each worker.
-(Example: gs://<BUCKET>/file.txt,projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<VERSION_ID>).
+(Example: gs://<BUCKET_NAME>/file.txt,projects/<PROJECT_ID>/secrets/<SECRET_ID>/versions/<VERSION_ID>).
-* **defaultLogLevel** : Set Log level in the workers.
-Supported options are OFF, ERROR, WARN, INFO, DEBUG, TRACE.
-Defaults to INFO.